-While there was no question Joan was quite the maneater, allegedly having affairs with Clark Gable, Vincent Sherman and Spencer Tracy, rumors of alleged affairs with famous women also made the rounds.
-Dorothy Arzner, Barbara Stanwyck, Claudette Colbert, Greta Garbo and even Marilyn Monroe have been named as sexual conquests of Joan’s.
-Monroe described her encounter with Joan in conversations taped by her psychiatrist (recordings which were obtained by the LA Times from a former prosecutor who helped investigate her death, clearly before HIPAA laws): "We went to Joan's bedroom...Crawford had a gigantic orgasm and shrieked like a maniac.
+Monroe discussed her dailliance with Joan in conversations taped by her then-psychiatrist (recordings which were obtained by the LA Times from a former prosecutor who helped investigate her death, clearly before HIPAA laws): "We went to Joan's bedroom...Crawford had a gigantic orgasm and shrieked like a maniac.
 Next time I saw Crawford she wanted another round.
 I told her straight I didn't much enjoy doing it with a woman."
-Me-ow!
+Me-wow!

-When asked about her charitable contributions, Joan would feign ignorance and keet mum.
+When asked about her charitable contributions, Joan would feign ignorance and mostly keep mum.
 But here are just a handful of examples in which we know Joan gave back:

 Bette and Joan were to star together again in the movie Hush Hush, Sweet Charlotte; however, Joan backed out only a few weeks into production, citing a vague illness and required hospitalization (the role was ultimately turned over to Olivia de Havilland).
 While the authenticity of Joan's illness was up for debate, it was clear Joan was sick of one thing--working with Bette.
 The two never worked together again.

-In retirement, Joan became a Christian Scientist (and a recluse).
+In retirement, Joan became a Christian Scientist (and unfortunately, a recluse).
 When she learned she had stomach cancer, she quit smoking and cooled it with the drinking, but she kept the illness to herself.
-Her death certificate lists her cause of death as 'acute coronary occlusion,' (i.e., heart attack), with no reference at all to cancer.
-No autopsy was performed, but it was confirmed by her daughter Cindy that her cause of death was pancreatic cancer.
+Her death certificate lists her cause of death as 'acute coronary occlusion,' (aka, heart attack), with no reference at all to cancer.
+No autopsy was performed, but it was confirmed by her daughter Cindy that Joan's cause of death was pancreatic cancer.

-Shortly after Joan’s death several people came forward to suggest that she’d committed suicide, including a close friend and neighbor--as well as Cindy--asserting she OD’d on sleeping pills after learning about her terminal illness.
-Because Joan had given away some of her personal belongings, including her beloved dog (who she sent to live with friends), and the date of her death also occurred on what would have been her 22nd wedding anniversary to Al Steele, the idea didn't seem all that far-fetched.
+Shortly after Joan’s death, several people came forward to suggest that she’d committed suicide.
+A close friend and neighbor--as well as daughter Cindy--suggested that she OD’d on sleeping pills after learning about her terminal illness.
+Because Joan had given away some of her personal belongings (including her beloved dog, who she sent to live with friends), and the date of her death occurred on what would have been her 22nd wedding anniversary to Al Steele, the idea didn't seem all that far-fetched.

-In some ways Joan’s life and times were so complex and in another's, she's just like you and I. She had her strengths and her weaknesses, her good days and her bad, her lovers and her haters, but at the end of the day she was, is, and always will be Joan Crawford, the movie star.
-RIP, sweet Billie Cranberry.
+In some ways Joan’s life and times were so complex and in another's, she's just like you and I. She had her strengths and her weaknesses, her good days and her bad, her lovers, haters, friends and enemies, but at the end of the day she is, was and always will be Joan Crawford, movie star.

 Do you have a favorite celebrity that you can't get enough of?
-Tell me all about it in the comments.
+Tell me all about it in the comments below.